Pet Cloning: Is It Safe? Does It Make Sense?

 “The loss of a beloved family dog is always upsetting and it’s easy to see why people may wish to clone their pet, but it is important that people are aware that cloned pets will not have the same personality and behavior as the original animal.” (source)

-Cloning cannot guarantee a perfect copy.
+Cloning cannot guarantee a perfect physical copy or that they will have the same personality.
 There are many factors that make up who we are and how we act, both human and animals alike.
 Outside influences have a significant impact on our personalities that genetics alone cannot be responsible for.
-Your new puppy or kitten may be an exact biological copy, but may not necessarily have the same personality as the original pet.
+Your new puppy or kitten may or may not be an exact biological copy, but may not necessarily have the same personality as the original pet.

+When you think, “What I wouldn’t give to have my pet back”, consider the benefits and risks.
 Please ask your veterinarian or any one of us here at OVRS if you have any questions regarding cloning your pet.
-This decision is solely up to you, but we are here to help in any way we can.
-We can also assist you in collecting a tissue biopsy to return in your biopsy kit.
+This decision is solely up to you, but we can assist you in collecting a tissue biopsy to return in your biopsy kit if you decide to go forward with cloning.